-You can use our car loans calculator to quickly compare various loan amounts and see your estimated repayments and total interest paid over the term.
+You can use our car loan calculator to quickly see how various loan amounts affect estimated repayments and total interest paid over the term.

-You can compare cheap car loans by looking at all the factors that influence your total interest amount, total repayment amount, and your regular repayment amount.
+You can find cheap car loans by looking at all the factors that influence your total interest amount, total repayment amount, and your regular repayment amount.
 These will be influenced by:

 - The interest rate on your loan

 - Whether your loan is assigned fixed-rate or variable-rate interest